ebp-nor/workshop-2024/day1_genome_assembly/08_Merqury.md

 merqury.sh $j.meryl $2 $3 $4 > $4_merqury.out 2> $4_merqury.err
 ```

-Create a run.sh script with the following content (modify so it corresponds to what you have):
+Create a run.sh script with the following content (modify so it corresponds to what you have, prefix can be any name you want for your analysis):

 ```
-sbatch /cluster/projects/nn9984k/scripts/run_merqury.sh reads.fastq.gz first.fasta second.fasta prefix
+sbatch /cluster/projects/nn9984k/scripts/run_merqury.sh reads.fastq.gz hap1.fasta hap2.fasta prefix
 ```

 ## Interpreting a Merqury assembly spectrum plot